CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Evaluation

 \subsubsection{Runtime and Energy Prediction}

-Figure~\ref{fig:perf_model_runtime_energy} compares \name’s predictions with measured results.
 There are two observations in Figure~\ref{fig:amd_predicted_error}.
-First, in general, exhibits better prediction accuracy compared to workloads, since microbenchmarks have been well optimized for FHE challenges~\cite{FhermaChallenges}, while workloads are more for functional evaluations.
-Second, larger thread counts gives better accuracy, due to the performance saturates more.
+First, in general, the model exhibits better prediction accuracy compared to workloads, since microbenchmarks have been well optimized for FHE challenges~\cite{FhermaChallenges}, while workloads are more for functional evaluations.
+Second, larger thread counts give better accuracy, as the performance saturates more.
 The geomean of prediction accuracy in dashed lines concurs with the two observations above.
 The overall geomean across all thread counts is -7.02\% and 8.40\% for microbenchmark and workload runtime, and -9.74\% and 15.67\% for microbenchmark and workload energy.
-We further show the correlation of our prediction in Figure~\ref{fig:amd_predicted_correlation}.
-We observe consistently high cosine similarities, with chi-square giving the lowest correlation among all, owing to the large deviation between its primitive profiling results and actual runtime.